oliverius/logo/docs/part4.markdown

 }
 ```

 and you may think: why we don't do the `primitiveAliases` directly like this, instead of in the current format?
 The reason is that this is good for a dictionary but it is not so human-friendly to read.
 The current `primitiveAliases` puts the emphasis on the primitive and it is easier to see how many aliases each primitive has.
-Here the meaning of "alias" is lost.
+In the transformation to make it more computer-friendly the meaning of "alias" is lost.

-The next step is to implement the dictionary in the `isPrimitive` method.
+The next step is to implement the dictionary in the `isPrimitive()` method.
 At this point it is easier to make it a method than to keep it as a fat arrow function, mostly because we need to have access to `this` that contains the dictionary.
-Also now we need to return the primitive (before it was easier because it was the token text but now it is an enum), so we will rename `isPrimitive` to `getPrimitive`.
+Also now we need to return the primitive (before it was easier because it was the token text but now it is an enum), so we will rename `isPrimitive()` to `getPrimitive()`.
 If it can't find any, it will return `NONE`.

 ```javascript
 getPrimitive(tokenText) {